daniffig/yorick/LOGO_SETUP_GUIDE.md

 5. Test thoroughly
 6. Commit and deploy

-This setup will give you a complete favicon and social media image solution for your Yorick Funeral Notices application.
+This setup will give you a complete favicon and social media image solution for your Funebres en La Plata application.